thisjuvy/pse-exercise/README.md

 This repo contains two subfolders:
 `node-example` and `python-example`

-Simply follow along with the solution of choice by completeing the cooresponding sections (e.g node)
+Simply follow along with the solution of choice by completing the corresponding sections (e.g node)

 ## Prerequisites